 Prepare and organise your supplies

 Create a shopping list for the textbooks needed for your courses after receiving the prescribed book list for your classes.
 This way, you will not miss any of the needed textbooks or buy the wrong ones.
-Categorize your shopping list to books that can be bought online, and the ones found in bookshops only.
+Categorise your shopping list to books that can be bought online, and the ones found in bookshops only.
 If you want to save money, which you will most probably need to do in your college years, you can buy second-hand books.
 Moreover, some bookshops are cheaper than others, so it is very important that you compare the prices in each store before you go shopping.
 Don’t forget to add the stationary to your shopping list, as you will need pens, pencils, highlighters, folders, notebooks, and sticky notes.

 Develop your skills